Skip to Main Content

 Moving forward

-• “It is so hard to imagine not being all together.
+Grieving children often ask, “What are we going to do?”
+It can be helpful to admit that it is difficult to go on.
+Reassure children that the family will be together.
+You can support one another by saying: “It is hard to imagine not being all together.
 We will find ways to remember your sister and include her in our family.
 She will always be your sister.”

-When parents express feelings, it can help children understand that they aren’t alone and that their feelings are normal.
+When parents express feelings, it can help children understand that they are not alone and that their feelings are normal.
 It is important to allow children to express their raw emotions.
-Parents can validate children's emotions by letting them know that they share the same feelings and that it’s normal.
-Possible ways of discussing this include:

 • “Mom feels sad that the medicine could not make the cancer stop growing.”